JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## Finding colorschemes

-Use the `findcolorscheme()` function to look through the pre-defined colorschemes.
+Use the `findcolorscheme()` function to search through the pre-defined colorschemes.
 The string you provide can occur in the colorscheme's name, in the category, or in the notes.
+It's interpreted as a case-insensitive regular expression.

 ```
-julia> findcolorscheme("magenta")
+julia> findcolorscheme("magen")

-colorschemes containing "magenta"
+colorschemes containing "magen"

 spring               (notes) sampled color schemes, linearl...
 cool                 (notes) sampled color schemes, linearl...